talal7860/store-task/Readme.md

 ## To use a new sample data
 Please look at `bin/process.rb` file, you can change the `sample_products.json` file to use a new sample data.

+## TODO
+- Add support for multiple promotions
+- Add CI
+- Add support for other currencies
+- Add better exception handling on invalid data